Easily Store Christmas Lights and Christmas Beads In a Recyclable Plastic Bottle

 Hi, you're watching VisiHow and today as part of our Christmas and holiday series, we're going to show you how you can easily put away things like Christmas beads and Christmas lights from the Christmas tree.

-- 2Get an empty plastic milk bottle, coke bottle, or other kind of plastic bottle with a cap.What we're going to do is, you've finished using this bottle, you're going to wash it, then you're going to set it upside down in your dish rack to dry.
-When it's dry you've got the bottle and the lid, both of which are clean.Advertisement
+- 2What we're going to do is, you've finished using this bottle, you're going to wash it, then you're going to set it upside down in your dish rack to dry.
+When it's dry you've got the bottle and the lid, both of which are clean.Get an empty plastic milk bottle, coke bottle, or other kind of plastic bottle with a cap.Advertisement

-- 13Have a great new year, and thanks for watching VisiHow.Hopefully you'll be able to make use of this trick.
+- 13Hopefully you'll be able to make use of this trick.
 Let us know in the comments if you have your own suggestions.
-We look forward to hearing them!Advertisement
+We look forward to hearing them!Have a great new year, and thanks for watching VisiHow.Advertisement

 Video: Easily Store Christmas Lights and Christmas Beads In a Recyclable Plastic Bottle